ScientificDataFormat/SDF-MATLAB/README.md

 ## Installation

-Download and extract the distribution and add the folder (that contains the +SDF folder) to the MATLAB path:
+Download and extract the [latest release](https://github.com/ScientificDataFormat/SDF-MATLAB/releases) and add the folder (that contains the *+SDF* folder) to the MATLAB path:

 ```
 >> addpath 'C:\libs\SDF-MATLAB'